How To Throw a Low Brow, Low Carb, Texas-style Labor Day Party On a Budget

 Labor Day Marks More Than the End of Summer

-Like millions of Americans, you probably think Labor Day is a celebration observing the official end to summer.
-You look forward to that last camping trip, the last lake adventure, the final summer grill-out, and the last three day weekend you’ll experience for a grueling two and a half months, until Thanksgiving rolls around.
+Like millions of Americans, you probably think Labor Day is a celebration observing the official end of summer.
+You look forward to that last camping trip, the last lake adventure, the final summer grill-out, and the last three-day weekend you’ll experience for a grueling two and a half months until Thanksgiving rolls around.

 But to a Southerner, especially for Texan Southerners, Labor Day represents so much more than one last-ditch party.
 Labor Day is the line in the Gulf Coast beach sand DFSWs (Delicate Flowers of Southern Womanhood) the world ’round use to guide them in all things pertaining to fashion.